nglguarino/echoverse-11labs/README.md

 Supabase

 AI & Voice Services:
-OpenAI API (Story generation) ElevenLabs API (Text-to-speech) OpenAI Whisper (Speech-to-text) fal API (characters and backgrounds generation)
+OpenAI API (Story generation), ElevenLabs API (Text-to-speech), OpenAI Whisper (Speech-to-text), fal API (characters and backgrounds generation)

 ## What's next for Echoverse:
-A few technical improvements:
+A few technical improvements: <br>
-• adding background music and sound effects
+• adding background music and sound effects <br>
-• upgrading the director's logic to handle more than one characters per story
+• upgrading the director's logic to handle more than one characters per story <br>
-• improving the transcript, including also the player's choices
+• improving the transcript, including also the player's choices <br>

 Also, the initial idea was to create a first-person interactive movie, but turned out to be too complex to build for this hackathon; will check its feasibility again.